melisgl/journal/README.md

 events are replayed simply by reproducing their outcome, in this case returning 2.
 See [Replaying the outcome][b6d1].
 Block `B`, on the other hand, was rerun because it had an [unexpected outcome][f57e] the first time around.
-This time it ran without error, a `DATA-EVENT` was triggered and `SYNC-FN` invoked.
+This time it ran without error, a [data event][ecce] was triggered and `SYNC-FN` invoked.

 If we were to invoke the now completed `RUN-WITH-DB` again, it would